geekygirldawn/grimoire_scripts/README.md

 Usage
 -------
-Assumes that you have already used mlstats to populate one or more MySQL databases.
+Assumes that you have already used mlstats or CVSAnaly to populate one or more MySQL databases.
 Most people will have one mlstats database; however, since I'm looking at over a decade of Linux kernel mailing list posts, I've decided to use a separate database for each mailing list.

 Read the comments at the top of each script for documentation about using the scripts.
 There are expected arguments and other requirements and expected file configuration, etc.

-In general,
+For mlstats scripts:

 * Run thread_replies.sh for each person you are interested in and for each mlstats database.
 This means that you might run this script several times for each person.